The Chart for The Gap Inc. (GPS) Is Flashing Mixed Signals

 B. Riley Securities gave a rating of “Neutral” to GPS, setting the target price at $28 in the report published on August 27th of the current year.

-During the last 5 trading sessions, GPS fell by -2.35%, which changed the moving average for the period of 200-days by +9.81% in comparison to the 20-day moving average, which settled at $25.27.
-In addition, The Gap Inc. saw 15.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GPS rose by +3.19%, which changed the moving average for the period of 200-days by +12.70% in comparison to the 20-day moving average, which settled at $24.62.
+In addition, The Gap Inc. saw 21.74% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading